Watson de Roux Architecture

 Reimagining a Cape Cod

-Rather than contrast old and new, the design of this addition plays directly off a charming cottage’s existing language — reworking its proportions, materials, and geometry through a modern lens.
-Traditional forms are subtly abstracted, details are streamlined, and light becomes the primary architectural feature.
-The new design feels as though it always belonged — only brighter, more fluid, and more attuned to today’s way of living.
+Rather than contrast old and new, this addition plays off a charming cottage’s existing language — reworking its proportions, materials, and geometry through a modern lens.
+Traditional forms are abstracted, details are streamlined, and light becomes the primary architectural feature.
+The design feels as though it always belonged — only brighter and more attuned to today’s way of living.

 Fittingly Traditional

-Designed to feel right at home in Kalorama’s elegant neighborgood, this addition blends seamlessly with its formal surroundings.
-Though rooted in a traditional architectural language, generously scaled windows draw sunlight deep into the home giving the interiors a more contemporary feel.
-On the second floor, a colorful, sun-filled sitting room opens directly into the tree canopy offering a welcoming space that feels both uplifting and private.
+Designed to feel at home in its distinct neighborhood, this addition speaks to its formal surroundings.
+Though rooted in traditional architectural language, generously scaled windows draw sunlight deep into the home giving the interiors a contemporary feel.
+On the second floor, a colorful, sun-filled sitting room opens directly into the tree canopy offering a welcoming space that feels uplifting and private.

 Setting the Tone

-The client’s vision was clear: "transform the entry hall and family room into spaces that belong but with a fresh take."
-The solution was to propose a material palette and architectural language contemporary in nature but inspired by the home’s unique tropical setting.
-Richly detailed wood shutters temper the harsh tropical sun while preserving panoramic views.
-Integrated paneling conceals storage within a seamless surface, maintaining a sense of quiet refinement and order.
-At the entry, a vibrant mural draws from the local landscape and history grounding the interior in its context and establishing a welcoming, layered tone for the spaces beyond.
+The client’s vision was clear: "transform the entry and den into modern spaces that belong."
+This led to a design contemporary in nature but inspired by the home’s setting.
+Carefully detailed shutters temper the harsh tropical sun and provide privacy.
+Integrated wall paneling conceals storage within a seamless surface maintaining a sense of quiet refinement and order.
+At the entry, an eye-catching mural references the local landscape establishing a familiar, layered tone for the spaces beyond.

 A Seamless Insertion

-Designed as a natural extension of the original home, this side-yard addition mimics the existing brickwork, proportions, and architectural details so the new space feels rooted in its charming surroundings.
-Above, a new roof deck offers intimate views across Charleston's historic rooftops.
+Designed as a natural extension of the original home, this side-yard addition mimics existing brickwork, proportions, and details so the new space feels rooted in its historic surroundings.
+Above, a new roof deck offers intimate views across Charleston's rooftops.
 A reconfigured attic introduces modern function that supports family life.
 Together, these interventions honor the home’s character while thoughtfully adapting it for contemporary living.

 Where House Meets Garden

-This project began with a clear challenge: how to gracefully connect a raised first floor to the garden below.
-Rather than minimizing the level change, the design embraces it — turning vertical separation into an architectural opportunity.
-A sculptural limestone intervention bridges house and garden with stepped forms that function simultaneously as circulation, planter, and informal seating.
-What might have been a simple stair becomes an inhabitable transition between inside and out.
-Large openings help dissolve the boundary further, allowing light and greenery to flow into the home's fully redesined, elegant kitchen.
-The result is a seamless connection between architecture and garden grounded in material, movement, and light.
+This project began with a clear challenge: how to gracefully connect a raised floor to the garden below.
+Rather than minimizing the level change, the design embraces it — turning vertical separation into opportunity.
+A sculptural intervention bridges house and garden with stepped forms that function simultaneously as circulation, planter, and seating.
+Large openings dissolve boundaries bringing light and greenery into the home's fully redesined, elegant kitchen.
+The result is a unique connection between architecture and garden grounded in material, movement, and light.

 Under Construction.